Demographics of the Arab world: Turks

 In the Levant the Turks are scattered throughout the region.
-In Iraq and Syria the Turkish minorities are commonly referred to as "Turkmen", "Turkman" and "Turcoman"; these terms have historically been used to designate Turkish speakers in Arab areas, or Sunni Muslims in Shitte areas.
+In Iraq and Syria the Turkish minorities are commonly referred to as "Turkmen", "Turkman" and "Turcoman"; these terms have historically been used to designate Turkish speakers in Arab areas, or Sunni Muslims in Shiite areas.
 The majority of Iraqi Turkmen and Syrian Turkmen are the descendants of Ottoman Turkish settlers. and share close cultural and linguistic ties with Turkey, particularly the Anatolian region.
 In 2013 the Iraqi Ministry of Planning estimated that Iraqi Turkmen numbered 3 million out of the country's 34.7 million inhabitants (approximately 9% of the total population).
 Estimates of the Syrian Turkmen population range from several hundred thousand to 3.5 million.
 There is also Turkish minorities located in Jordan (Turks in Jordan) and Lebanon (Turks in Lebanon).
 In Lebanon, they live mainly in the villages of Aydamun and Kouachra in the Akkar District, as well as in Baalbek, Beirut, and Tripoli.
 The Lebanese Turks number approximately 80,000.
 However, there has also been a recent influx of Syrian Turkmen refugees (125,000 to 150,000 in 2015) who now outnumber the long establish Ottoman descended Turkish minority.

 In the Arabian Peninsula, there are Turkish minorities who have lived in the region since the Ottoman era.
 The Turks live predominately in Saudi Arabia (see Turks in Saudi Arabia) and Yemen (see Turks in Yemen).

 Yazidi

 The Yazidi are a religious Kurdish community who represent an ancient religion that is linked to Zoroastrianism.
-They number 500,000 in Iraq and 14,000 in Syria.
+They number 600,000 in Iraq and between 10,000 and 50,000 in Syria.